Mohit991/JavaScript-Testing-Notes/Notes.md

 ![image](https://github.com/user-attachments/assets/5ad35e84-d9c3-4bfd-9e62-60d178b758f4)

 ### Integration Testing
 It focuses on how different units or components of the application work together as a whole.
-They help identify the issues that may arise when we combine different units such as data flow problems, communication between modules and compatibility issues.
+They help identify the issues that may arise when we combine different units such as data flow problems, communication between modules, and compatibility issues.

 ### End-to-End or E2E Testing
 It focuses on testing the entire application as a whole.